Not Currently on View

 The domes of the basilica of Santa Giustina dominate the immense square in Padua known as the Prato, both exaggerated for dramatic effect.

 Canaletto, a view painter of Venice, was immensely popular with the English making the Grand Tour of Italy.
 It was not a coincidence that almost all of Canaletto's etchings were made in the 1740s when the Austrian War of Succession interrupted tourism.

-Purchased by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art, in 1941.
+Purchased by the John Herron Art Institute, Indianapolis, Indiana, now the Indianapolis Museum of Art at Newfields, in 1941.